Wind River Systems

-Wind River Systems, also known as Wind River (trademarked as Wndrvr), is an Alameda, California–based company, subsidiary of Aptiv PLC.
+Wind River Systems, Inc., also known as Wind River (trademarked as Wndrvr), is an Alameda, California–based company, subsidiary of Aptiv PLC.
 The company develops embedded system and cloud software consisting of real-time operating systems software, industry-specific software, simulation technology, development tools and middleware.

 History

 Wind River Systems was formed by a partnership of Jerry Fiddler and Dave Wilner.
 Until 1981, Fiddler had worked at Berkeley Lab writing software for control systems, and wanted to pursue a career in computer generated music, which he funded through a consultancy business focused on real-time operating systems.
 His early clients included the National Football League and film director Francis Ford Coppola, for whom he designed a unique film editing system.
 Wilner, a former colleague at Berkeley Lab, joined Fiddler to form Wind River Systems in 1983.

 In 2009, Wind River was acquired by Intel.
 In 2018, Intel spun out its Wind River division, which was then acquired by TPG Capital.
 On January 11, 2022, Wind River announced that it was acquired by Aptiv, an auto parts company, for $4.3 billion in cash.

 The company's key milestones include: